yunkunrao/tendermint.com/content/intro/getting-started/deploy-testnet.md

 let's run an actual Tendermint node.

-When running a live application, a Tendermint node takes the place of the `abci-cli` tool by sending ABCI requests to the application: many `append_tx` msgs to run transactions followed by a `commit` to get the application Merkle root hash, and so on.
+When running a live application, a Tendermint node takes the place of the `abci-cli` tool by sending ABCI requests to the application: many `deliver_tx` msgs to run transactions followed by a `commit` to get the application Merkle root hash, and so on.

 First, we need to initialize a genesis file and a validator key in `~/.tendermint`: